Online Convex Optimization Using Coordinate Descent Algorithms: Problem formulation

-Denote the global minimizer of $f_t(x)$ at time $t$ by $x_t^*$.
+Denote the minimizer of $f_t(x)$ at time $t$ by $x_t^*\in\Theta$.
 We use a notion of regret to measure processors' ability to track $x_t^*$.
 Regret refers to a quantity that measures the overall difference between the cost incurred by an algorithm and the cost at the best possible point from an offline view up to a horizon $T$.
 Two notions of regret commonly considered in the literature are static regret and dynamic regret.
 The static regret is defined as:

-where $x^*:=\arg\min\sum_{t=1}^{T}f_t(x)$ for a given $T$, the subscript $T$ is omitted for convenience.
-On the other hand, the dynamic regret is defined as:
+where $x^*:=\arg\underset{x\in\Theta}\min\sum_{t=1}^{T}f_t(x)$ for a given $T$, the subscript $T$ is omitted for convenience.
+On the other hand, the dynamic regret is defined as

+\begin{remark} Static regret is a useful performance metric in applications such as static parameter estimation, where the variable of interest is static.
+However, if the variable of interest evolves over time (e.g. tracking moving targets), the notion of dynamic regret makes more sense than its static counterpart.
 It can be seen from (\ref{S-static-R}) and (\ref{S-dynamic-R}) that regret captures the accumulation of errors due to the fact that optimization problems are not solved exactly at each step.
-Moreover, regret keeps growing as the horizon $T$ increases.
-However, if the regret is sublinear in $T$, then the average accumulated error $R_T^s/T$ (or $R_T^d/T$) will converge to zero as $T\rightarrow\infty$.
-If stochastic algorithms are considered, similar notions of regrets can be defined via expectations.
+If the regret is sublinear in $T$, then the average accumulated error $R_T^s/T$ (or $R_T^d/T$) will converge to $0$ as $T\rightarrow\infty$.
+This further implies that $x_t$ converges to $x^*$ (or $x_t^*$).
+Although being the more appropriate performance metric in most applications, dynamic regret does not have a provable bound sublinear in $T$ in general.
+To obtain a sublinear regret bound, additional regularity assumptions such as bounded variation of environment are typically required, see \cite{shahrampour2018distributed} for example. \end{remark} If stochastic algorithms are considered, similar notions of regrets can be defined via expectations.

 With some abuse of notation, $R_T^s$ and $R_T^d$ are used for both random and deterministic cases.
 However, this would not lead to confusion since it should be clear whether an algorithm is stochastic or not.